fliegwerk/electron-react-boilerplate/README.md

 ### `npm run lint`

-Checks the syntax of the sourcecode with [ESLint](https://eslint.org/).
+Checks the syntax of the source code with [ESLint](https://eslint.org/).

 ESLint can be configured through the property `eslintConfig` in the `package.json`.